csswizardry/csswizardry.github.com/_posts/2025-07-27-the-fastest-site-in-the-tour-de-france.md

   <figcaption>A visual comparison using <a href="/2024/11/designing-and-evolving-a-new-performance-score/">CrRRUX</a> highlights interesting insights.</figcaption>
 </figure>

-A clear cliff appears between positions 11 (Lapierre) and 12 (Pinarello) when sites suddenly move from failing one or all of the Core Web Vitals to overwhelmingly passing all three.
+A clear cliff appears between rows 12 (Lapierre) and 13 (Pinarello) when sites suddenly move from failing one or all of the Core Web Vitals to overwhelmingly passing all three.
 This is measured by the [_Ordinal_ score—around which CrRRUX is heavily weighted](/2024/11/designing-and-evolving-a-new-performance-score/#naive-approach-1-ordinal-score)—and means any site that only passes, say, two Core Web Vitals cannot rank above any site that passes all three.